wferebee/PRIME-DAY-Twitter-Bot/README.md

 * Twitter npm package
 * Axios
 * Heroku
-* Heroku Scheduler (no longer in use because it was not delivering reliably)
-* Cron To Go Scheduler - for more reliable scheduling
+* Heroku Scheduler (for scheduling the tweets)
 * Papertrail - for app loggin on Heroku
 * env file - to hide sensitive material
-* Procfile - so heroku could allow me to use a dyno in the correct way
+* Procfile - so heroku could allow me to use a dyno in the correct way ( no longer in use as I get rid of the worker, I realized I did not need it because I could just use the Heroku Scheduler and the worker kept trying to tweet at random intervals causing me to use up my monthly dyno time)